Albrtito/ObsidianNotes/02-Atomic/1730567598 - Routing function of the network layer.md

 References:
 cssclasses:
 ---
-# Routing in the network layer
+# The routing funtion of the network layer

 > [!NOTE] Routing:
 > Network wide process that **determines the end to end paths that packets take**